What Is the Average Cost of a Home Appraisal in California?

 Is a seller’s pre-listing appraisal worth it in California?

-According to Welch, since sellers base their listing price on recent comparable sales, in his opinion, most pre-listing appraisals are not as helpful in a shifting market.
-Because the day you do an appraisal is going to reflect the market price at that time, and if you list your house six months later, the price would likely be completely different.
+According to Welch, since sellers base their listing price on recent comparable sales, in his opinion, most pre-listing appraisals are not as helpful in a shifting market — because the day you do an appraisal will reflect the market price at that time, and if you list your house six months later, the price would likely be completely different.
 This is especially true if it was a stronger seller’s market when you initially did the pre-listing appraisal.

 On the other hand, a pre-listing appraisal might be helpful if your property is unique and your real estate agent is having difficulty finding nearby comps for a CMA.